THE LUME INDIANAPOLIS Wednesday, 10:30 am – 2:45 pm (Ticketed)

 THE LUME Indianapolis will feature nearly 150 state-of-the-art digital projectors that can transform two-dimensional paintings into a three-dimensional world that guests can explore through all their senses.
 The exhibition featured in THE LUME will move far beyond the static nature of traditional art exhibitions.
 The LUME Indianapolis will be a new permanent attraction at Newfields, with the first year’s show featuring the breathtaking paintings of Vincent van Gogh.
 Friends and families of all ages are sure to enjoy the fascinating world of Van Gogh and his captivating art in a brand-new light.

 The NCBJ Spouses & Guests Newfields Tour is Wednesday, Oct.
-6, 2021 departing at 10 am from the JW Marriott from the side street between the hotel and the ballpark.
-Included is a socially distanced, deluxe coach transportation of about 15-20 minutes, admission to the museum and timed-ticket, capacity controlled admission to the The Lume.
+6, 2021 departing at 10:30 am from the JW Marriott on Event Center Drive.
+From the 1st Floor White River Foyer, exit to the ground level the bus loading area.
+The buses will return approximately 2:45pm to the same area.
+Included is a socially distanced, deluxe coach transportation of about 15-20 minutes, admission to the museum and timed-ticket, capacity-controlled admission to the The Lume.
 Following The Lume experience, you will have some time to tour the museum’s other floors, or stroll the garden paths before the bus departs at 1:30 pm.
 Lunch is not included, as food service during the Covid-19 times is continually changing to be in accordance with the County Health and Safety requirements.
-Snacks may be available for individual purchase.
+Snacks/light lunch are available in July, and we hope will be open in October for individual purchase.
 Staff from Accent Indy will be on hand to walk with small groups on the less strenuous paths located closer to the Museum.
 Wear comfortable walking shoes and bring a light jacket.

 Tour Reservations are limited to registered conference participants and are required.
 Tickets may be purchased on the www.NCBJmeeting.org website on the REGISTER tab.
 If you have already registered for the conference, you may MODIFY your booking using the information on your confirmation.

 The tour package is $125 per person.
 The tours are limited attendance by the bus capacity with social distancing and the number of group tickets the museum will release to NCBJ.
-It is likely that the number of guests NCBJ can currently accommodate will sell out quickly.
-It is possible that as time goes on, the museum will make more group tickets available to NCBJ, so we can add another bus and put the morning tour back on sale.
 As museum staff are busily preparing for The Lume June opening, it seems to NCBJ that the box office is making rolling decisions on ticket releases, and we will stay on top getting more tickets, if there is demand and availability.

 NCBJ has requested more The Lume tickets for a Friday, October 8, 2021 tour with a bus departure at 3:30 pm for the 4 pm The Lume admission of one hour.
 The request remains pending.
 We are accepting purchases of these tentative tickets and will fully refund Friday tour tickets for which we cannot provide the Friday 3:30 pm tour, should that occur.
 If NCBJ gets fewer than requested Friday tickets, the reservations will be filled on a first booked, first serve basis.
 Orders not filled will be fully refunded.